 Don’t let the title scare you.This is not a shrink session.
-We’re just going to take a walk on how to follow three tenets of the forex trade: find,enter,and manage our forex trades.
+We’re just going to take a walk on how to find,enter,and manage your forex trades.
 We’re going to hold each other’s hand and try to find a trade signal, set the profit margin, and the stop loss.
 Hopefully, by the time this session is over, there will be no clouds left as to how to trade price action setups on the charts.

 How Do I Find A Trade Signal?